-The Keys to Strong Employer Branding
+The Keys to a Strong Employer Brand Strategy

 Employer branding is a way to tell your brand’s story authentically and entice people to join your team.
 But here’s the thing: When it comes to promoting your brand, you can’t sell people on who you want to be; you can only sell them on who you are.